Generalized principal eigenvalues of elliptic operators and spreading speeds of Fisher-KPP equations in two-scale almost periodic media: Introduction

-This implies that for any direction $e \in \mathbb{S}^{n-1}$, an observer will only see the unstable state when moving in this direction at a velocity $\omega > \omega^*$ and the stable state when $\omega \in (0,\omega^*)$ at large time.
-Consequently, these results characterize the temporal dynamics of the invasion and we prefer to call $\omega^*$ the spreading speed in direction $e$.
+This implies that for any direction $e \in \mathbb{S}^{n-1}$, an observer moving with speed $\omega > \omega^*$ will eventually observe the unstable state, whereas if moving with speed $\omega \in (0,\omega^*)$, they will encounter the stable state.
+Therefore, these results characterize the spatial-temporal dynamics of the invasion and we prefer to call $\omega^*$ the {\bf spreading speed in direction $e$}.

 Equation \eqref{equation} is a natural extension of the classical Fisher-KPP model to heterogeneous environments.
-There are quantity of literature make efforts on understanding the effect of the spatial heterogeneities on the spreading properties of the solutions.
-When the media is heterogeneous, the spreading speed depends on the direction of propagation in general.
-In the periodic settings, when the coefficients satisfy certain condition, \cite{berestycki2008asymptotic,gartner1979propagation,weinberger2002spreading,freidlin2020wavefront} proved the existence of an asymptotic directional spreading speed $\omega^*(e) > 0$ in each direction $e \in \mathbb{S}^{n-1}$, so that for any initial datum $u_0 \neq 0$, $0 \leq u_0 \leq 1$ with compact support, one has
+A large body of literature has been devoted to understanding the effect of the spatial heterogeneity on the spreading properties of the solutions.
+In a heterogeneous medium, the spreading speed generally depends on the direction of propagation.
+In periodic settings under certain conditions on the coefficients, the existence of an asymptotic spreading speed $\omega^*(e) > 0$ for each direction $e \in \mathbb{S}^{n-1}$ has been established \cite{berestycki2008asymptotic,gartner1979propagation,weinberger2002spreading,freidlin2020wavefront}.
+These speeds are defined by the following property: for any compactly supported initial datum $u_0 \not \equiv 0$ with $0 \leq u_0 \leq 1$, the solution satisfies

 locally in $x \in \RR^n$. \cite{nadin2009traveling,weinberger2002spreading} investigate those solutions with front-like initial data.
 For general heterogeneous media, we refer to \cite{berestycki2008asymptotic,berestycki2012spreading}.